 Wind turbines are designed to convert wind into mechanical energy by rotating the turbine blades.
 The mechanical energy is converted into electricity via a generator in the nacelle, which is sent directly to the grid.
-The power generated by the turbine is proportional to the wind speed cubed.
-As an exemple, a wind turbine with a 6m/s wind will produce about 8 times as much electricity as a wind turbine in 4m/s wind.
+The electricity generated by the turbine is proportional to the wind speed cubed.
+As an example, a wind turbine in 8m/s wind will produce about 8 times as much electricity as a wind turbine in 4m/s wind.
 This is why it’s important to place turbines in high and consistently windy areas to achieve the lowest cost power generation for consumers.

 A 2012 study by SKM on the economic benefits of wind farms in Australia found that, for every 50 MW in capacity, a wind farm delivered the following benefits:

 - Direct employment of up to 48 construction workers, with each worker spending approximately $25,000 in the local area in shops, restaurants, hotels and other services (a total of up to $1.2 million)